glennj/exercism.io/kotlin/nth-prime/README.md

 # Nth Prime

+Welcome to Nth Prime on Exercism's Kotlin Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Given a number n, determine what the nth prime is.

 By listing the first six prime numbers: 2, 3, 5, 7, 11, and 13, we can see that